lone0s/SPG-J/README.txt

 - Open a command terminal into the game directory

-- Run the command " java -jar gamename;jar "
+- Run the command " java -jar spg.jar "

 - Have fun